tallybark/dob/docs/guide-intro-cli-and-editor.rst

 To see the list of editor commands and their keybindings, look under the ``editor-keys`` section, e.g.,::

-  $ dob config dump editor-keys +-------------+-----------------------+----------------------+----------------------+
+  $ dob config show editor-keys +-------------+-----------------------+----------------------+----------------------+
   |   Section   |         Name          |   Value <Default>    |         Help         |
   +=============+=======================+======================+======================+